Day Trips From Chicago, IL – Exploring Suburban Park Ridge

 Panino’s Pizzeria: At 28 S. Fairview Ave., this is a one of their three local pizzerias serving award winning pizzas from Chicago style thin crust, pan, Sicilian and Neapolitan style pizza.
 They also serve Italian entrees, burgers, salads, sandwiches, homemade gelato and Italian ice.

 Beer on the Wall: Since 2016, this is a craft beer focused retail store and beer cafe with 12 rotating drafts and over 600 bottles and cans available for on-site consumption or takeaway.
-Next door is their Off the Wall Cafe, which serves Dark Matter Coffee, espresso drinks, cold brew and loose leaf teas from TeaLula.
-I really liked the mid-century chairs throughout the cafe, like the ones I grew up with.
-106 Main St.

 Beer on the Wall

-Off the Wall Cafe
+Off The Wall Cafe

 Pazzi di Pizza is a popular downtown restaurant at 1 S. Prospect Ave., serving authentic Italian cuisine.